a-mckeown/oauth2_oci/README.md

-An OAUTH2 and Open connect debugger in Python.
+An OAUTH2 and Open connect web based debugger in Python.

+The project was to introduce the concepts of OAUTH2 and Open Connect, with the various terminologies and keywords used in OAUTH2.

 ```yaml